 #25 – The Odd Life of Timothy Green

-Mommy Bear’s Opinion – This is a really clever and creative story that is touching and inspiring.
+Mommy Bear’s Family Movie Review – This is a really clever and creative story that is touching and inspiring.
 It is a good family movie to watch all together.
 This is a really cute movie.

 Summary – Academy Award®–nominated director/writer Peter Hedges brings enchantment to the screen with “The Odd Life of Timothy Green,” an inspiring, magical story about a happily married couple, Cindy and Jim Green (Jennifer Garner and Joel Edgerton), who can’t wait to start a family but can only dream about what their child would be like.
 When young Timothy (CJ Adams) shows up on their doorstep one stormy night, Cindy and Jim—and their small town of Stanleyville—learn that sometimes the unexpected can bring some of life’s greatest gifts.